serolrom/MSFS/knowledge/US_Sectional.md

-* Mode C Veil:
+* __Mode C Veil__:
-No use on VATSIM; Magenta circle, thin line, very big, area in which you need transponder.
+_No use on VATSIM;_ Magenta circle, thin line, very big, area in which you need transponder.
 In VATSIM you'd better use transponder always.

-* Class B:
+* __Class B__:
-Thick blue lines.
+Blue thick lines.
 Inverted cake shape.
 The lower you go, the closer you can get to the airport without talking to app controller.
-"Cleared to Class Bravo airspace" statement needed to enter.
+"Cleared to Class Bravo airspace" statement needed to enter when VFR.

+* __Class C__:
+Magenta thick lines.
+Inverted cake shape.
+__Permission:__ If intending to enter C airspace, there is a magenta square indicating how far you need to contact controller declaring intentions (not just right when you are about to enter, but usually from further).
+No need to contact within that distance if you are not to enter the Class C.

+* Class D:
+Blue dotted line.
+4 miles out.
+No cake shaped, just a cylinder and a number indicating altitude MSL of the airspace.
+Permission: Only 2 way radio